garrettpfoy/garrettpfoy/README.md

 ## 🚀 About Me
-Currently I am a Junior at the University of Illinois at Chicago, pursuing a Bachelors degree in Computer Science with a Software Engineer specialization.
+Currently I am a Senior at the University of Illinois at Chicago, pursuing a Bachelors degree in Computer Science with a Software Engineer specialization.

 **Overall GPA:** 3.8